 \subsection{Retrieval method}

 Our goal is to retrieve audio samples as the additional context for the TTA process.
 During training, we perform audio-to-audio (A2A) retrieval.
-Specifically, we compute CLAP \cite{wu2023large} audio embeddings of the target audio and audio in the source database. \footnote{We use the \emph{630k-audioset-fusion-best} checkpoint in \url{https://github.com/LAION-AI/CLAP}.} Then we keep the top-k audio samples with highest embedding cosine similarities to the target audio.
-During inference, since target audio is not available, we perform text-to-audio (T2A) retrieval, i.e. compute the cosine similarity between input text embedding (given by CLAP text encoder) and source audio embeddings (given by CLAP audio encoder).
+Specifically, we compute CLAP \cite{wu2023large} audio embeddings of the target audio and the audio in the source database.\footnote{We use the \emph{630k-audioset-fusion-best} checkpoint in \url{https://github.com/LAION-AI/CLAP}.} Then we keep the top-k audio samples with the highest embedding cosine similarities to the target audio.
+During inference, since the target audio is not available, we perform text-to-audio (T2A) retrieval, i.e. computing the cosine similarity between the input text embedding (given by the CLAP text encoder) and source audio embeddings (given by the CLAP audio encoder).
 We investigated using T2A retrieval during training and found that the TTA performance is inferior to using A2A retrieval (see our analyses in Section \ref{sec:res-zero}).
-To avoid information leakage, we make sure that the target audio itself is excluded from the retrieval source.
+To avoid information leakage, we ensure that the target audio itself is excluded from the retrieval source.